silug/vim-environment/README.md

 tried something and didn't like it.
 I will try to add some comments about why things didn't work when I think about it.

+The various plugins that I'm using have dependencies.
+On Fedora, they can be met with the following:

+  dnf install puppet rubygem-puppet-lint

 <!--
   vim: ai et tw=80 spell spelllang=en
 -->